Summer Vegetable Growing Season

-With the dead of winter upon us, thinking of the hot vegetable growing season somehow seems strange and distant.
+With the dead of winter upon us, the hot vegetable growing season seems so far away.
 Believe it or not, your nose will soon be running with the spring pollen and your shirt will be wet with the summer heat.
-Yes, I am speaking of the pessimistic side of summer, but that is what stands out to me.
+Yes, I am speaking of the not-so-great parts of summer.

 Although I prefer winter, one of the great things about summer is the garden and all it produces.
 I dream of that first juicy vine ripened tomato and cool sweet watermelon.